-Softcover, 48 pages, black-and-white photographs with captions, color covers, high-quality glossy paper.
+Softcover, 48 pages, B&W photographs with captions, color covers, high-quality glossy paper.

 This book is in part a companion to Railway Milk Cars Vols.
 1-4, as compiled by Bob Liljestrand, John Nehrich and Bob Bahrs.

 Shown is various dairy operations around New York State, including milk stations, creameries, and condenseries of all sizes and types as they conducted business in the 1900-1920 era (a few locations in Pennsylvania have been added).
 The illustrations are arranged alphabetically by railroad,

 then by operating division or branch.
 The model railroader will find numerous potential projects for their consideration.

 Introduction (a good discussion of the evolution of the dairy industry), pp. 5-8,

 Buffalo, Rochester & Pittsburgh Railway, pp. 9-10,

 Delaware, Lackawanna & Western Railroad, pg.
 16,

 Dunkirk, Allegheny Valley & Pittsburgh Railroad, pg.
 17,

 Erie Railroad, pg.
 18-20,